Dick DeGuerin: Career

 Early in his career (1971–1982), he was an associate with Percy Foreman.
 In 2005, he defended former House Majority Leader Tom DeLay in DeLay's defense against indictments for money laundering and conspiracy, brought by Texas prosecutor Ronnie Earle.

 DeGuerin, a Democrat, previously prevailed over Earle in a case involving misconduct charges against U.S. Senator Kay Bailey Hutchison.
 DeLay was found guilty, but the conviction was overturned on appeal.
 He also represented bankers involved in fraud cases tied to the Enron collapse.

-He represented Waco, Texas leader David Koresh during Koresh's standoff with the FBI and the ATF agents.
+He represented David Koresh, the Branch Davidian cult leader, during Koresh's standoff with the FBI and the ATF agents near Waco, Texas.
 DeGuerin used a self-defense argument, and won, when he represented New York real estate heir Robert Durst, who admitted to killing and then dismembering the body of Durst's 71-year-old neighbor Morris Black, bagging the body parts and tossing them into Galveston Bay.
-DeGuerin once again represented Durst at his arraignment in New Orleans on March 16, 2015 for the murder of Susan Berman in 2000 (which arose out of the HBO miniseries special The Jinx: The Life and Deaths of Robert Durst).
+DeGuerin once again represented Durst at his arraignment in New Orleans on March 16, 2015, for the murder of Susan Berman in 2000 (which arose out of the HBO miniseries special The Jinx: The Life and Deaths of Robert Durst).

 Other cases include participating in the Congressional impeachment hearing of U.S. District Court Judge Samuel B. Kent.

-He represented Celeste Beard, Senator Kay Bailey Hutchison, David Mark Temple, convicted of killing his wife, who was 8 months pregnant, Allen Stanford, and Billy Joe Shaver.
+Among his clients were Celeste Beard, Senator Kay Bailey Hutchison, David Mark Temple (convicted of killing his wife, who was 8 months pregnant) and Billy Joe Shaver.

+In early June 2023, the Texas House committee investigating Texas attorney general Ken Paxton announced the hiring of DeGuerin and fellow high-profile attorney Rusty Hardin as impeachment prosecutors.

-He is an adjunct professor at The University of Texas School of Law, teaching criminal law.
+DeGuerin is an adjunct professor at the University of Texas School of Law, teaching criminal law.

 Personal life

-DeGuerin is the older brother of attorney Mike DeGeurin, despite the different way they spell their last names.

-A 2008 Houston Chronicle article about the brothers mentioned that Dick DeGuerin is married to his third wife.
+DeGuerin's younger brother was attorney Mike DeGeurin (1945–2024); the two men spelled their surnames differently.A 2008 Houston Chronicle article about the brothers mentioned that Dick DeGuerin is married to his third wife.